cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 This plugin can refresh your product feeds daily, twicedaily or every hour.

 = What channels does this plugin support? =
-This plugin supports Google Shopping, Facebook, Bing, Yandex and over a 100 other channels.
+This plugin supports Google Shopping, Bing, price comparison sites and over a 100 other channels.

 = Does this plugin support Google shopping categories? = Yes, this plugin enables you to map your products and categories to Google Shopping categories using Google's official taxonomy.